-Net debt to EBITDA – excluding restructuring and other costs was 2.54 times as at December 31, 2018, down from 2.67 times one year earlier.
+Net debt to EBITDA – excluding restructuring and other costs was 3.20 times as at December 31, 2019, up from 2.54 times one year earlier.
 The effect of the increase in net debt, attributed in part to the recognition of lease liabilities upon the application of IFRS 16 effective January 1, 2019 (see Note 2(a)), was exceeded by the effect of growth in EBITDA – excluding restructuring and other costs; the implementation of IFRS 16 had the effect of increasing the ratio by approximately 0.14 as at December 31, 2019.
-The earnings coverage ratio for the twelve-month period ended December 31, 2018, was 4.4 times, down from 4.8 times one year earlier.
-Higher borrowing costs, including the recognition of interest on lease liabilities upon the application of IFRS 16, reduced the ratio by 0.6 and an increase in income before borrowing costs and income taxes increased the ratio by 0.1.
-The EBITDA – excluding restructuring and other costs interest coverage ratio for the twelve-month period ended December 31, 2018, was 8.4 times, down from 8.9 times one year earlier.
-Growth in EBITDA – excluding restructuring and other costs increased the ratio by 0.6, while an increase in net interest costs, including the recognition of interest on lease liabilities upon the application of IFRS 16, reduced the ratio by 1.1.
+The earnings coverage ratio for the twelve-month period ended December 31, 2019, was 4.0 times, down from 4.4 times one year earlier.
+Higher borrowing costs, including the recognition of interest on lease liabilities upon the application of IFRS 16, reduced the ratio by 0.6, and an increase in income before borrowing costs and income taxes increased the ratio by 0.2.
+The EBITDA – excluding restructuring and other costs interest coverage ratio for the twelve-month period ended December 31, 2019, was 7.5 times, down from 8.4 times one year earlier.
+Growth in EBITDA – excluding restructuring and other costs increased the ratio by 0.4, while an increase in net interest costs, including the recognition of interest on lease liabilities upon the application of IFRS 16, reduced the ratio by 1.3.

 Dividend payout ratio